alvaroandresgarayromero/designpatternsheeet/notes/overview/README.rst

 2. Compile application
     The user (developers) then consume their desired libraries within their own application.
     This project simulates this by creating 5 application projects for each SOLID principle.
-These applications look for and consume the "Overview" package library in order to consume them, and show their functionalities.
+These applications look for and consume the "Overview::liboverview" package library in order to consume them, and use their functionalities.

     The steps below show how to create the executable files for the 5 applications.